 Fig. 3.
-West Kalimantan Palm Oil Plantation Expansion16
+West Kalimantan Palm Oil Plantation Expansion18

 To maintain such a comfortable living condition, Desa farmers are becoming less and less hesitant to sell their remaining land to plantation companies.
 Those who have enough funds buy others' plasma fields and open their own small-scale estate of 5 hectares.
 During my first field visit in 2014, selling plasma land to investors from urban areas such as Pontianak, Ngabang, and Tayan city became common.
-Desa farmers whom I met in several villages said that they had sold their remaining plasma fields to urban investors who usually own a "mini palm oil estate" concession of 20-100 hectares.17 Farmers are aware of the social and cultural costs of the plantation, but they no longer resist the presence of PT HD and PT SP.
+Desa farmers whom I met in several villages said that they had sold their remaining plasma fields to urban investors who usually own a "mini palm oil estate" concession of 20-100 hectares.
+Farmers are aware of the social and cultural costs of the plantation, but they no longer resist the presence of PT HD and PT SP.
 As one farmer said, "lahan Klemantan ni' masih luas, masih bisa buat sawit banyak gi!"
-(Kalimantan's land is still widely available, [we can still use it] for more palm oil!).
-Even more, the selling price of para-rubber has been dropping gradually since 2002, prompting the Desa farmers to pause their rubber farming activities and focus more on their palm oil plantation work.
-It seems that for Desa farmers, bureaucratic processes and economic pressure lead to a more flexible landscape which eventually provides a structure to their territory-making and re-making process.
-What was once a "trial and error" crop has turned into a dominant element of the Desa's ecological landscape, gradually replacing pre-existing territorial regimentation of their land.18

-16 Source: Greenpeace,org.
+18 Source: Greenpeace, org.

-17 Desa farmers have told me that they know several urban investors who own more than 300 hectares of "mini palm oil estate."
+19 Desa farmers have told me that they know several urban investors who own more than 300 hectares of "mini palm oil estate."